iwijwuziej-xou/Opus-overlord/README.md

 # Opus-overlord

-any website that uses opus codec will be used by this script
+this script monkey bars over the Opus Codec system.